lesmana/gpl-summary-for-readmes/README.md

     It is licensed under the GNU AGPL version 3 or later.
     That means you are free to use this program for any purpose;
     free to study and modify this program to suit your needs;
-    and free to share this program (modified or not) with anyone.
+    and free to share this program or your modifications with anyone.
-    If you share this program (modified or not) or use this program (modified or not) as a web service you must do so under the same license.
+    If you share this program or your modifications or use it as a web service you must do so under the same license.
-    That means you must also share the source code (modified or not) and grant the recipient the same freedoms.
+    That means you must also share the source code (modified or not) and grant the recipients the same freedoms.
     For details see https://www.gnu.org/licenses/agpl-3.0.html